AvalZ/faq-yourself/README.md

   * How to find an IRC channel?
 Google it. (e.g. "android irc channel")

 ### Just before a meeting
+1. Write an email specifying your problem and what has been done to solve it;
+  * You can simply link your StackOverflow question

-1. Make sure your environment works and you can reproduce the problem.
+2. Make sure your environment works and you can reproduce the problem.

-2. [Optional] If it's slow, turn on your PC
+3. [Optional] If your PC it's slow, turn it on!